Fang-OvO-Zhang/Interpolation/README.md

 # Interpolation
-Interpolating coarse data to much finer data
+# Interpolating coarse data to much finer data
+# 2021-Nov-22, Fang Zhang, at Southern University of Science and Technology.